rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     chown nova:nova /etc/nova/*.{conf,json,ini}

-On compute nodes load the nbd module, the start script will do this also, but we do this here to ensure there are no problems with loading the module:
+On compute nodes load the nbd module.
+The start script will do this also, but we do this here to ensure that there are no problems with loading the module:

     modprobe nbd
     depmod